IntelligentMap/Cartographer/PLUGIN-GUIDE.md

 NPM has an excellent [developers guide](https://www.npmjs.org/doc/misc/npm-developers.html) to help you through the process.

 When you publish your plugin you should add a dependency on `leaflet` to your `package.json` file.
-This will automatically install Leaflet when your package is installed.
+This will automatically install Cartographer when your package is installed.

-Here is an example of a `package.json` file for a Leaflet plugin.
+Here is an example of a `package.json` file for a Cartographer plugin.

 ```json
 {